-STD/HIV intervention and research programme Mwanza Region, NW Tanzania
+STD/HIV intervention and research programme Mwanza Region, NW Tanzania (PDF)

 Changalucha,John; Gavyole,Awena; Grosskurth,Heiner; Hayes,Richard; Mabey,David

 Publication date: 2002

 The social determinants and epidemiology of sexually transmitteddisease (STD) were studied in rural communities in Mwanza Region,Tanzania, in the context of the phase specific model of STDtransmission.
 The prevalence of HIV and syphilis was higherin communities close to main roads, and lower in communitiesliving on islands in Lake Victoria, probably reflecting theproportion of high risk individuals in the population.
 The prevalenceof Herpes simplex virus type 2 infection, gonorrhoea, chlamydialinfection, and trichomoniasis was similar in all types of community,reflecting the fact that these infections remain in the hyperendemicphase.
 The transmission of STDs is fuelled by high populationmobility and by the presence of high risk individuals in ruralas well as roadside communities.

 For 60 years, the Population Council has changed the way the world thinks about important health and development issues.
 Explore an interactive timeline of the Council's history, learn more about some of our key contributions, and watch a short video about why your support is so important to us.